ESMCI/cime/doc/source/users_guide/create-a-case.rst

 - At a minimum creating a CIME experiment requires specifying a component set and a model grid.

-- Out of the box compsets and models grids are associated with two names: a longname, and an alias name.
+- Out of the box compsets and models grids are associated with two names: a longname and an alias name.

 - Aliases are required by the CIME regression test system but can also be used for user convenience.
 Compset aliases are unique - each compset alias is associated with one and only one compset.
 Grid aliases, on the other hand, are overloaded and the same grid alias may result in a different grid based depending on the compset the alias is associated with.
 We recommend that the user always confirm that the compset longname and grid longname are the expected result when using aliases to create a case.